AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md

 The Workfront license for each default access level determines what is available and configurable in the access level.
 For information about the Workfront licenses, see [Adobe Workfront licenses overview](../../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md).

-For the users who are assigned to it, an access level defines what they can see and do with the following object types and areas in Workfront:
+Access levels define what assigned users can see and do with the following object types and areas in Workfront:

 * Projects
 * Tasks